12 FAQs on selling technique.

 - How can I get past the receptionist or secretary when making a sales call?

 - Should I try to make a sale the first time I meet a prospect?

-- What should be in my sales proposition?
+- What should I include in my sales proposition?

-- How can I get the customer involved?
+- How can I get the customer involved in the sales process?

-- What do I do if the customer raises an objection?
+- What can I do if the customer raises an objection to the sale?

-- What do I do if the customer says no?
+- What should I do if the customer says no to making a purchase?

 Normally, you should concentrate on the customers you expect to be worth the most to you.
 This depends on:

 - How likely you are to be successful in selling to the customer.